 When I've been working too hard on projects that take a lot of energy, I often indulge myself in doing something completely different (though Tessa would argue that it's still behind a computer, so it is not all that different).

 Ian Wood showed me some nice workflow tools for Aperture, and I wanted to do something similar with Bridge.
-Bridge, unlike Adobe Lightroom, was built from the ground up to be extensible; many of Adobe's own applications use javascript to plug into Bridge, and they have a very nice SDK.
+Bridge, unlike Adobe Lightroom, is relatively easily extensible; many of Adobe's own applications use javascript to plug into Bridge, and they have a very nice SDK.
 There's even an embedded browser available in Bridge, based on Opera.

 When I was reading in to the capabilities of the Bridge SDK, I could not believe that noone had come to the idea of loading a Google Map interface into Bridge.
 It sounded like an interesting idea to play around with, and I had the basics working in a couple of hours.
 Ofcourse getting it to work exactly like I wanted took substantially more than a couple of hours, but I have released an initial version.